Takehiro Tomiyasu: Senior

 Almost a year absent, Tomiyasu was called up to the Samurai Blue squad on 6 October 2020.
 He started three out of the four matches for Japan by the end of the year.
 Tomiyasu made five starts for the Samurai Blue between 7 September 2021 and 16 November 2021, where he formed a partnership with Maya Yoshida.
 After a year absent, Tomiyasu was called up to the Japan squad on 15 September 2022.
 He was able to make his first appearance for the Samurai Blue in a year, starting the match, in a 2–0 win against United States on 23 September 2022.
 In November 2022, Tomiyasu was called up to the 26-man Japan squad that would compete in Qatar for the 2022 FIFA World Cup.
 He made his World Cup debut, coming on as a second–half substitute, in the Samurai Blue's 2–1 win over Germany.
 Tomiyasu came on as a 71st-minute substitute when he helped Japan beat Spain win 2–1 to help his country reached the knockout phase.
 Tomiyasu made his first start in the centre–back position, forming a partnership with Yoshida, against Croatia in the last-16 of the World Cup, as the match eventually ended 1–1 with the Samurai Blue crashing out after their defeat on penalties.

 Following the World Cup, Tomiyasu didn't receive a call–up from Japan until on 31 August 2023.
 On 9 September 2023, in a friendly match against Germany, which was his first international match following the World Cup, he displayed solid defence in a 4–1 away victory, in which he was awarded player of the match.
 On 1 January 2024, Tomiyasu was called up to the Japan's squad for the AFC Asian Cup in Qatar.
-He played four times and helped the Samurai Blues helped progressed all the way to the quarter–finals, where Japan was eliminated by Iran.
+He played four times and helped the Samurai Blues progress all the way to the quarter–finals, where Japan was eliminated by Iran.

+On 15 May 2026, Tomiyasu was selected in the 26-man squad for the 2026 FIFA World Cup.